wowsinfo/WoWs-RS/README.md

 ## Features
 - Realtime statistic
-- Support all game modes
+- Support all game modes and servers
 - Lightweight (size < 2m, ram < 40m)
 - Command line
+- No installation
 - Auto update

+This program should work for all future versions unless there are changes to the game structure or wargaming api.
+Updates are only for bug fixing and algorithmn updates

 ## Run this project
 - Replace you application id inside Value.cs